-Press Control+Shift+E to open the ‘Network’ tab under in the ‘Web Developer’ tools window.
+Press Control+Shift+E to open the ‘Network’ tab under the ‘Web Developer’ tools window.

 Click on the ‘Disable Cache’ checkbox.

-Check your cache plugin if your post were saved, but you are not seeing the latest content.
+Check your cache plugin if your post was saved, but you do not see the latest content.
 Cache plugins provide a way to delete the cache.
-WP Super Cache provides a convenient ‘Delete Cache’ link when viewing your changed post.
+For example, WP Super Cache provides a convenient ‘Delete Cache’ link when viewing your changed post.